 In 1944, President Franklin D. Roosevelt signed the G.I.
 Bill.
 Bill was designed to compensate veteran members of their armed service efforts in World War 11.
 The bill gave returning servicemen and women access to low-interest mortgage loans.
 The GI bill was not limited to low-interest mortgage loans.
 Also included, unemployment compensation, home and business loans, and funding for education.
 The G.I.
 Bill was one of the major forces for America’s economic expansion.
 After World War 11 there was a housing boom in Los Angeles, CA. Men were returning from the war were in the position to purchase homes.

-View Park and Ladera Heights L.A.
-Real Estate.
+View Park and Ladera Heights Real Estate Beginning

 In the late 1950s and 1960s Los Angeles Investment Company released raw land in View Park and Ladera Heights L.A.
 This started the construction of luxury single-family homes in these communities.
 One noted builder in View Park and Ladera Heights was Homer Valentine.
 In the 1950s luxury homes.
 Large spacious homes with pools and 3 car garages.